Practical Nursing Admission Requirements

 *An applicant may be accepted into the PN program prior to completing these courses, but courses must be successfully completed prior to beginning nursing classes in the fall.

 2. All applicants are required to take a pre-entrance examination test specified by the Office of Healthcare Education with a minimum cumulative score of 51%.
-Tests will be scheduled by the Office of Healthcare Education after the January 31st deadline.
+Tests will be scheduled by the Office of Healthcare Education after the Febraury 1 deadline.
 Each applicant will be notified of scheduled test dates via email from the Office of Healthcare Education.

-• Proof of immunizations against measles, mumps, rubella (MMR), or rubella titer.
+• Measles, mumps, rubella (MMR), or rubella titer

-• Hepatitis B vaccine, titer, or signed declination statement.
+• Hepatitis B vaccination (3-series), a positive Hepatitis B titer, or a signed declination statement

 Any student accepted into the PN program must agree to be randomly tested for drugs at any point and time while enrolled in the PN program.
 The student is responsible for all expenses associated with testing.
 (Drug testing fees are included in the student’s lab fees accessed by the College).